-(1) Approval/ra 2022 tification of the minut es of the annual stockholders' meeting held on May 17, □ FOR ☐ AGAINST □ ABSTAIN (2) Approval of the Management Rep ort □ FOR ☐ AGAINST □ ABSTAIN (3) annual repo ort, the audited financ d of Directors and Officers as contained in the attached ial statements of the Corporation for the year ended in item 9 (2) of the Information Statement. □ FOR ☐ AGAINST □ ABSTAIN (4) A ppointment of SGV & Co. as Indepen dent External Auditors □ FOR □ AGAINST □ ABSTAIN (5) Election of D irectors. □ FOR all nominees listed be elow, except those whose names are stricken out □ WIT HHOLD authority to vo ote for all nominees listed below. • me or withhold authority to vote for any individual nominee's name in the list below).
+Approval/ratification of the minutes of the annual stockholders' meeting held on May 17, 2022

+- (2) Approval of the Management Report

+- □ FOR □ AGAINST □ ABSTAIN

+- (3) Ratification of the acts of the Board of Directors and Officers as contained in the attached annual report, the audited financial statements of the Corporation for the year ended December 31, 2022 and discussed in item 9 (2) of the Information Statement.

+- □ FOR □ AGAINST □ ABSTAIN

+- (4) Appointment of SGV & Co. as Independent External Auditors

+- □ FOR □ AGAINST □ ABSTAIN

+- (5) Election of Directors.

+- FOR all nominees listed below, except those whose names are stricken out

+- □ WITHHOLD authority to vote for all nominees listed below.

+(Instruction: To strike out a name or withhold authority to vote for any individual nominee, draw a line through the nominee's name in the list below).